jcugnoni/Fractal-Cortex/README.md

     - Support structures waste material

 **🔒Inaccessibility of Existing 5-Axis FDM**
-  - No commercially available intuitive slicer applications
+  - Options for existing 5-Axis slicer applications are limited
-    - Non-planar slicing requires significant training on advanced CAM softwares
+    - Most non-planar slicing requires significant training on advanced CAM softwares and are not compatible with all geometries
   - Commercially available 5-Axis 3D printers are huge and expensive

 ---